-- B. CODE OF BUSINESS CONDUCT & ETHICS - 1) Discuss briefly the company's policies on the following business conduct or ethics affecting directors, senior management and employees:
+B. CODE OF BUSINESS CONDUCT & ETHICS

+1) Discuss briefly the company's policies on the following business conduct or ethics affecting directors, senior management and employees:

-Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest A director should avoid situations that may compromise his impartiality.
-If an actual or potential conflict of interest may arise on his part, a director should fully and immediately disclose it and should not participate in the decision-making process, or should seriously consider resigning if there exists a continuing material conflict of interest.
-Officers and other employees of the Company are liable for violation of the Employee Handbook if they are found guilty of engaging in competitive operations or business similar to those of the Company. (b) Conduct of Business and Fair Dealings A director should conduct fair business transactions with the Company and ensure that his personal Officers and other employees of the Company are liable for violation of the Employee Handbook if they are found guilty of committing acts of inefficiency, incompetence, and negligence relative to their accountabilities; committing petty or other
+Business Conc Ethics luct & Directors Senior Management Employees (a) Conflict of Interest A director should avoid situations that may compromise his impartiality.
+If an actual or potential conflict of interest may arise on his part, a director should fully and immediately disclose it and should not participate in the decision-making process, or should seriously consider resigning if there exists a continuing material conflict of interest. liable for violation of the they are found guilty o byees of the Company are the Employee Handbook if fengaging in competitive similar to those of the (b) Conduct of Business an Dealings A director should conduct fair business transactions with the Company and ensure that his personal liable for violation of the they are found guilty inefficiency, incompeten oyees of the Company are ne Employee Handbook if of committing acts of ce, and negligence relative committing petty or other